ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

-Since there really aren't any variables, just function calls, it follows that variables cannot really be altered, *because they aren't variables*&mdash;they are values.
+Since there really aren't any variables, just function calls, it follows that variables cannot really be altered, *because they aren't variables*, they are read-only values.
 What implications does this have?

 ### So It Shall Be Declared